-An Indian immigrant who was told “you don’t know a thing” in his first American job interview, Mr. Vir has twice been named Wells Fargo Bank Entrepreneur of the Year, was an Ernst and Young Finalist and is an internationally acclaimed CEO.
-Equator has been ranked in the Houston 100 List of Fastest Growing Companies, and has been featured in leading media such as CBS News, HGTV, Oprah, Fortune magazine, Popular Mechanics, The New York Times and The Wall Street Journal.
+An Indian immigrant who was told “you don’t know a damn thing about business” in his first American job interview, Mr. Vir has since been twice named Wells Fargo Bank Entrepreneur of the Year, was an Ernst and Young Finalist and is an internationally acclaimed CEO.
+Equator has been ranked 3 times in the Houston 100 List of Fastest Growing Companies, and has been featured in leading media such as CBS News, HGTV, Oprah, Fortune magazine, Popular Mechanics, The New York Times and The Wall Street Journal.

 AN INNOVATIVE ENTREPRENEUR

 But that doesn’t mean there weren’t struggles along the way.
 Throughout his “trial and error” entrepreneurial journey, Mr. Vir has witnessed the best and worst of business ethics.
 In his new book he recounts the journey and lessons he’s learned over the last few decades with stark transparency and honesty.
-He’s survived the repercussions of a manufacturer who supplied him with flawed products, has seen other CEOs make major layoffs to drive profit, and is confronted with situations that require ethical decision-making everyday as a CEO.
-Peppering these experiences with a bit of humor and a lot of humility, Mr. Vir motivates audiences to make ethics and customer service their top priority — even at the expense of short-term profit.
+He’s survived the repercussions of a manufacturer who supplied him with flawed products and seen other CEOs make major layoffs to drive profits.
+As CEO, he’s confronted daily with situations that require ethical decision-making.
+He peppers his rise, fall and comeback story with a bit of humor and a lot of humility as he motivates audiences to make ethics and customer service their top priority — even at the expense of short-term profit.

-Mr. Vir has delivered presentations to groups worldwide, including MBA students, industry execs, entrepreneurs, and soon, alumni of his alma mater, The Lawrence School, Lovedale.
-Mr. Vir is appointed to the Dean’s Advisory Council of the Business School of the University of Houston and is the Principal of Shangri-La Contemporary Arts Foundation.
+Mr. Vir has delivered presentations to groups worldwide, including MBA students, industry execs, entrepreneurs and alumni of his alma mater, The Lawrence School, Lovedale.
+Mr. Vir is appointed to the Dean’s Advisory Council of the Business School of the University of Houston-Victoria and is the Principal of Shangri-La Contemporary Arts Foundation.
 He serves as an advisor at the Newspring Center in Houston, and for the Prison Entrepreneurship Program (PEP).
 As the founding member of the Youth Leadership Development Program, and founder of the American Institute of Business Ethics, Mr. Vir is a leading proponent and activist for empowerment through education and personal growth.